emanuelefavero/mini-message-board/README.md

 # Node JS Mini Message Board

-This is a mini message board Node.js Express project.
+This is an express generator mini message board Node.js Express project.
 It is based on The ODIN Project's [Node JS Mini Message Board](https://www.theodinproject.com/lessons/nodejs-mini-message-board) tutorial from the NodeJS course.

 ## Installation